Here is how Vanguard compares to other investments:

 There are also some bad things about Vanguard:

-I consider Vanguard as a safe investment.
+I consider Vanguard as a safer investment than many others.
 It ranks far above all P2P investment types.
-From the view of counter-party risk it is superior.
+From the view of counter-party risk it is far superior.
 FSCS protected bank accounts/savings and premium bonds have risk, but much lower returns.
 As always, trade-offs are involved.
 Using the money pyramid principle, the bulk of your assets should be in solid foundations.
 Here I would regard the risks being in more in underperformance of the product as opposed to the platform – but what you buy is your choice.

 A specific strategy depends on your tolerance for risk.
 Some general tips I have: